lendi-au/ralph/README.md

 2. Enable Termination Protection - Enables termination protection for an instance.
    This gives an extra step to prevent accidental termination of an instance.

-3. Set Shutdown Behavior to Stop - Setting shutdown behavior to stop guarantees that the shutting down the instance will not result to termination of the instance.
+3. Set Shutdown Behavior to Stop - Sets shutdown behavior to stop guarantees that the shutting down the instance will not result to termination of the instance.

+4. Taking EBS Snapshot and Export - Creates latest EBS snapshot from volumes of an instance and possibly send it to a quarantine AWS account.
+   See `Setup` section below on how to configure env variables for this runbook.

 ## Installation